apache/cassandra-java-driver/manual/core/ssl/README.md

 Secure the traffic between the driver and Cassandra.

-* `advanced.ssl-engine-factory` in the configuration; defaults to none, also available: JSSE, or write your own.
+* `advanced.ssl-engine-factory` in the configuration; defaults to none, also available: config-based, or write your own.
 * or programmatically:
   [CqlSession.builder().withSslEngineFactory()][SessionBuilder.withSslEngineFactory] or
   [CqlSession.builder().withSslContext()][SessionBuilder.withSslContext].